 Can I claim Sticky Gels or any other accessories on health insurance?

-Do I need a referral or a letter from my doctor in order to claim Noha on health insurance?
+Do I need a referral or a letter from my doctor in order to claim my device on health insurance?

-Our customers have been able to claim Noha with most healthcare providers in the past by showing them their tax invoice.
+Our customers have been able to claim our device with most Australian healthcare providers in the past by showing them their tax invoice.
 If your insurer does insist on a referral letter however, we’d recommend that you have a chat to your GP, a women’s health physio or any other healthcare professional.

 What about HSAs and FSAs?

-Using your health savings account (HSA) or flexible spending account (FSA), you can purchase our Noha device, Sticky Gel replacements and any of our other products.
+Using your health savings account (HSA) or flexible spending account (FSA), you can purchase our period pain relief device, Sticky Gel replacements and any of our other products.
 Just enter your card details at checkout.
 We’d recommend that you contact your FSA or HSA administrator before placing your order to confirm if they can cover your purchase.

 Any other questions?